mrlunchbox777/pi-k3s-setup/README.md

 * update variable names
 * split into multiple scripts
-* rewrite how the kubeconfig gets updated, update the docs and show help as well
+* rewrite how the .kube/config gets updated, update the docs and show help as well
 * rename runme
 * rename repo